Pearson-Higher-Ed/design/c/institution-lookup/v1.0.0-beta.1/index.md

     link: ./assets/buttons.mockup.sketch
   - name: Illustrator
     link: ./assets/buttons.mockup.ai
+dependencies:
+  - name: Inputs
+    version: 1.0.0

 tagline: This component defines the standard visual style for the institution lookup.
 features:
   - Dropdown, scrollable listing of alphabetized institutions
   - Filtered by type-ahead functionality
   - Stateful, will show pre-selected values first
+  - Sorted by geography, by ip. (e.g. OX in the U.S. may place Oxnard College high in the results, while in the U.K. it may place Oxford high.)
 usage_guidelines: |
   Every instance of an institution dropdown should be based upon this component.

 blocks:
   - type: section
-    name: Institution Dropdown
+    name: Default States

   - type: two column
     text: |
-      The institution lookup will show the top (variable) number of institutions based upon the users keyed-in values.
-Starting with the first character and filtering down based upon further input by the user.

-      The component will allow a pre-selected value (possibly associated with account) to determine the initial values.
+      The institution lookup will show the place holder text 'Institution or School' if there are no values available (anonymous state, none associated with account).
+If the user is signed in, and there is a primary (or single) institution or school associated with the user's account, this will be the displayed default value.
     contents:
-      - type: wide image
+      - type: narrow image
         src: ./assets/illustration.png
-        caption: Each of the three button types in their various states.
+        caption: Illustrating the two available place holder values.

   - type: section
-    name: Button sizes
+    name: Pre-Set Values (Dropdown List)

   - type: two column
     text: |
-      Buttons come in small, default, and large sizes.
-Prefer the default size but feel free to use these other sizes where they would fit better with surrounding content.
+      If a user has one or more institutions associated with their account, these will be displayed in a traditional dropdown manner.
+The Primary institution will always be top of list.

+      The value: 'I am not associated with an institution or school' should be shown if appropriate.
+(NOTE: Does this clear a user's list of associated insitutions?)
     contents:
       - type: narrow image
+        src: ./assets/illustration2.png
+        caption: Displayed values from a user's account.
+  - type: section
+    name: Type-ahead Functionality

+  - type: two column
+    text: |
+      The type-ahead functionality will be initiated when the user either selects the field and begins typing, or if they select 'Search for an Institution or School'.
+Either action will clear the dropdown list values (minus the two static values: I am not associated with an institution or school.
+I do not see my institution or school.) and begin populating based upon the user's typed in values.
+    contents:
+      - type: narrow image
-        src: ./assets/sizes.png
+        src: ./assets/illustration3.png
-        caption: Each button type in the two alternate sizes.
+        caption: Type-ahead functionality.

   - type: section
     name: Redlines